-Some 62 per cent of Australians expect to transition to a ‘hybrid’ work environment.
-And staff are voting with their feet; before the latest wave of lockdowns, the Property Council of Australia found that the main barrier to a return to full occupancy of office was worker preference.
+Some 85 per cent of UK adults working from home in spring 2021 hoped to transition to a ‘hybrid’ work environment going forward.
+And staff are voting with their feet; a recent survey reported more than half of UK workers would consider leaving their jobs if asked to return to the office full time.
 A financial services client that Nous works with surveyed its staff and found a preference for hybrid working for people in all locations, even those that had not experienced significant lockdowns, suggesting that hybrid work is not just a post-lockdown preference.
-Not only is hybrid work an employee preference, Professor Bloom found that for UK employees, the benefit of hybrid working part was valued at the equivalent of 6 per cent of their wages.
+Not only is hybrid work an employee preference, but Professor Bloom also found that for UK employees, the benefit of hybrid working part was valued at the equivalent of 6 per cent of their wages.

 Third, doing nothing means falling behind.

 Many organisations are active on this issue.
 Some are making public statements about their intention in order to strengthen their brand and their employee value proposition, because they recognise the appeal to current and potential employees.
-Many are moving toward a 3-2 workplace: three days in the office and two days at home or elsewhere.
-A recent global study found that Australian workers are the most likely to change jobs if their work returns to fully on-site.
-And 84 per cent of companies in one Nine media survey have permanently adopted hybrid working policies for office-based employees.
+Many are moving towards a 3-2 workplace: three days in the office and two days at home or elsewhere.
+Furthermore, recent research from Linkedin revealed that the desire for organisations to provide flexible working arrangements has increased by 22% amongst UK job hunters since the beginning of the pandemic, with over half of UK workers wanting to work from home .
 So clearly there are talent and cost implications of not taking actions on hybrid work.

 There can be a dark side to hybrid working – unintended consequences for individuals, organisations and even society – that should inform our thinking as we chart the way forward.